wabarringer/Regex-Tutorial/gist-template.md

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+I will be describing a regular expression that matches URLs.
+The regex has four parts.
+First, it checks for "http://" or "https://".
+Then, it matches the domain name.
+Third, it matches the top-level domain.
+And fourth, it matches the rest of the URL after the domain.

 ## Table of Contents